Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Artykuł jest dostępny na warunkach międzynarodowej licencji 4.0 (CC BY-NC-ND 4.0).

 Norton and Weiss (2009) define courage in an even different way – for them, experiencing fear or anxiety is a key aspect of courage, which they understand as persistence or perseverance despite having fear (p.
 213).
 Earlier, a similar definition was proposed by Putman (1997) who called overcoming one’s irrational fears psychological courage.
 Putman also proposed two other categories of courage: physical – related to the risk of loss of health or life, and moral – referring to the risk taken in defense of some moral good.
 These three types of courage are mentioned most often in the literature, sometimes with some modifications (Putman, 1997; Lopez, O’Byrne, Peterson, 2003; Pury, Kowalski, Spearman, 2007; Howard et al., 2017).
 For example, in the typology proposed by Lopez et al. (2003), instead of psychological courage, there is vital courage as a reaction to the disease and side effects of treatment.
-Some authors also distinguish, apart from moral courage, civil courage, understood as behavior accompanied by anger and indignation, and which aims to enforce social and ethical norms, without taking into account its own social costs (Kastenmüller et al., 2007).
+Some authors also distinguish, apart from moral courage, civil courage, understood as behavior accompanied by anger and outrage, and which aims to enforce social and ethical norms, without taking into account its own social costs (Kastenmüller et al., 2007).
 The definition of civil courage, in turn, is close to the definition of social courage proposed by Howard et al. (2017), which refers to the implicit theory of courage proposed by Rate et al. (2007).
 Social courage is therefore an intentional, after-thought, altruistic act that exposes the actor to social costs in the form of loss of respect from others, e.g. co-workers.

 These costs may include loss of face (social image) or deterioration of relationships with others.
 These may be caused by the actor’s behavior consisting in reprimanding co-workers who make mistakes at work or reporting detected irregularities to their superiors for the good of the organization (whistleblowing).

 Courage is described in the literature as a trait (disposition) that promotes courageous behavior (Kastenmüller et al., 2007; Woodard, Pury, 2007).
-In another approach, it is treated behaviorally – researchers ask about how brave people behave, not what they are like (Rate et al., 2007; Howard et al., 2017).
-In other words, they are interested in the act of action itself, which results in the actor being recognized by the observer as brave.
+In another approach, it is treated behaviorally – researchers ask about how courageous people behave, not what they are like (Rate et al., 2007; Howard et al., 2017).
+In other words, they are interested in the act of action itself, which results in the actor being recognized by the observer as courageous.
 This division corresponds to the proposal of Pury and Starkey (2010), according to which courage can be treated in terms of accolade (distinction, glory) or a process.
 Courage as an accolade refers to acts that can be described as spectacular and heroic – so these will be primarily acts of physical courage, such as saving someone’s life.
 Importantly, these acts must succeed, otherwise, they do not meet the criterion of courage categorized in this way.
 It does not matter whether the person committing such an act experienced fear or not – what matters is that they took a risk for a noble aim and the action was successful.
 Demonstrating this type of courage is usually recognized by society, which is reflected in official awards, e.g. medals.

 Although courage is likely a multidimensional construct, previous attempts to create instruments that comprehensively address this construct have been unsuccessful because the resulting scales were characterized by an unclear factor structure (Woodard, 2004; Woodard, Pury, 2007).
 Howard et al. (2017), proposed to adopt a simpler solution to these difficulties and create tools examining individual types of courage separately, as one-dimensional constructs.
 Such a tool is the Workplace Social Courage Scale they created.
 The psychometric properties of the WSCS in American studies were satisfactory and in this sense the scale turned out to be a better tool than other popular measures of courage, such as WPCS-31 (Woodard, Pury, 2007) or CM (Norton, Weiss, 2009).
 These studies also revealed that social courage is a construct different from risk-taking and prosocial motivation, although both of these variables are related to social courage by definition.
 Moreover, testing the relationship of the WSCS with personality traits (Big Five), basic self-esteem, as well as organizational variables such as citizenship behavior, voice, and pro-social rule-breaking, yielded results supporting the validity of the scale and its usefulness in organizational research (Howard et al., 2017).

 The psychometric properties of the WSCS were also tested in studies conducted in Italy.
 On their basis, it was determined that the shortened, 8-item version of the scale fits the data better than the original version of the scale consisting of 11 items.
 Three items that were excluded from the scale are, according to the authors of the Italian adaptation, characteristic of American culture and the local work ethos, but they have no reference in Italian culture.
 Therefore, WSCS turned out to be partially culture-dependent, which constitutes a certain limitation for researchers planning to use it in international research.
 Despite this, an attempt was made to adapt this scale to Poland.
-The main reason is the lack of tools in the Polish language to test courage, apart from the recently adapted Norton and Weiss Courage Scale (Pajestka, 2023).
+The main reason is the lack of tools in the Polish language to test courage, apart from the recently adapted Norton and Weiss Courage Measure (Pajestka, 2023).
 Taking into account the satisfactory psychometric properties of the original version of the scale and the validity of the tool verified in American and Italian studies (for the shortened version), this decision seems justified.
 It is also important that this scale is based on a coherent concept of courage developed in 2007 by a group of prominent researchers: Christopher R. Rate, Jennifer A. Clarke, Douglas R. Lindsay and Robert J. Sternberg.
 The lack of such a well-established theoretical background is a weakness of many other scales developed in the English language (Howard et al., 2017).

 To adapt the WSCS scale to Polish, two studies were conducted using data from two research samples.
 The first study tested the psychometric properties of the scale – its factor structure and internal consistency.
 Additionally, an analysis of the measurement equivalence of the tool was performed in groups differing in age and gender.
 The second study verified the convergent and discriminant validity of the tool as well as the predictive capabilities of the construct.